 - At least one sedative as well as intubating equipment and anesthesia

-- Hospital-specific equipment
+- Other hospital-specific equipment

 - Monitor and all related life support equipment

 - Defibrillator with leads and paddles

 - Sharps disposal container